 Did you know you don’t have to be a Police Officer to do this role?

+Our crime investigators' work and skills are crucial in helping Sussex Police to continue preventing crime and protecting the most vulnerable.
 A diverse and rewarding role, you will be responsible for investigating crimes such as assault, fraud and vehicle crime as well as cases which involve the protection of vulnerable people.

 In return we provide a good starting salary, excellent training and development opportunities with the chance to take the National Investigators Examination (NIE) and obtain Professionalising Investigation Programme (PIP) accreditation.
 These provide the opportunity for career progression to investigate more serious and complex crime.

-As a Crime Investigator, each day will be different and you will never know what you could be dealing with when you start work.
+As a crime investigator, each day will be different and you will never know what you could be dealing with when you start work.
 Your shift could include:

-Interviewing a suspect
+Interviewing a suspect.

-Gathering or reviewing evidence
+Gathering or reviewing evidence.

-Taking witness statements
+Taking witness statements.

-Collecting items for forensic examination
+Collecting items for forensic examination.